 Retrieves the Id of the process (PID) that initiated the operation.

-This method can be called within events fired for filesystem operations to retrieve the Id of the process (PID) that initiated the operation.
+This method can be called within certain events to retrieve the Id of the process (PID) that initiated the operation.
 If the query fails, this method returns 0.

 Please note that PIDs are not unique, and may be reused by different processes over time (though in practice, this is uncommon).